-Man City confirm Gundogan to join Barca on free
+Privilege & pleasure to play for Man City - Gundogan

-Ilkay Gundogan: Man City confirm captain will join Barcelona on free transfer
+Ilkay Gundogan: Man City confirm captain has joined Barcelona on free transfer

 Last updated on .From the section European Football

-Manchester City have confirmed captain Ilkay Gundogan will leave the club and join Barcelona on a free transfer.
+Ilkay Gundogan says it has been a "total privilege and pleasure" to play for Manchester City after joining Barcelona on a free transfer.

-Gundogan was offered a new contract by City but will instead move to the Spanish champions on a two-year deal.
+Gundogan was offered a new deal by City but will instead move to the Spanish champions on a two-year deal, with the option to extend for another year.

-The Germany midfielder, whose contract with City expires at the end of June, said it had been a "total privilege and pleasure" to play for the club.
+The 32-year-old's contract with City expires at the end of June.

-"Manchester has been my home and I have felt part of a very special family at City," Gundogan added in a statement.
+"Manchester has been my home and I have felt part of a very special family at City," the Germany midfielder said.

 - What else could change at Manchester City after Mateo Kovacic's arrival?